 - Directions for handling

 Another way of discovering personal data is based on metadata, also referred to as data about data.
 Examples of metadata include author, size, title, and date and time of creation and last modified.
 If the personal data is not properly labelled or should the metadata not provide enough grip, the data can be discovered based on the content itself.
-Discovery tools can be used to perform basic searches on terms such as ‘name’ or ‘contact’, or to perform more advanced pattern-matching searches.
+Discovery tools can be used to perform basic searches on terms such as ‘name’ or ‘contact’ or to perform more advanced pattern-matching searches.

-It goes without saying that all data, including personal data, that is used by the organisation should have an owner who is responsible for categorizing, classifying and labelling the personal data.
-The owner is usually a business unit manager or department head who has created or collected the personal data, and who best understands for what purpose the data may and will be used by the organisation.
+It goes without saying that all data, including personal data, that is used by the organization should have an owner who is responsible for categorizing, classifying and labelling the personal data.
+The owner is usually a business unit manager or department head who has created or collected the personal data, and who best understands for what purpose the data may and will be used by the organization.
 But the owner is also responsible for protecting the personal data.
 In other words, the data owner is also the owner of any risks that are applicable to the personal data, such as the risk of unauthorized access, in the context of privacy regulations also referred to as data leakage.
 This is always true, even when the personal data is stored somewhere in the cloud.
-The data owner, and ultimately the organisation, is always legally liable for any compromise of personal data, even if the cloud provider has demonstrated negligence or ill will.
+The data owner, and ultimately the organization, is always legally liable for any compromise of personal data, even if the cloud provider has demonstrated negligence or ill will.

 Protecting the personal data

 The single most effective control here is encryption.
 Without encryption, it is impossible to protect personal data in a secure way, no matter what other security controls are put into place.
-It is encryption that is used to adequately protect the data both at rest and in transit, within the organisation as well as in the cloud environment.
+It is encryption that is used to adequately protect the data both at rest and in transit, within the organization as well as in the cloud environment.
 Any data leakage of properly encrypted personal data is harmless.
 Encryption can also – and should – be used to securely dispose of personal data that is not needed anymore, especially in cloud environments.
-Encryption requires knowledge and expertise that organisations should heavily invest in.
+Encryption requires knowledge and expertise that organizations should heavily invest in.
 It involves a lot of aspects such as procedures to manage encryption keys and digital certificates, standards selection, definition of use cases, training and awareness, and last but not least technology.

 Putting the customer in control